pepkit/pepspec/docs/looper/user-tutorial/user-pipestat.md

     pipeline/count_lines.sh {sample.file_path} {sample.sample_name} {pipestat.config_file}
 ```

-A pipeline that satisfies these criteria is pipestat-compatible, and for these pipelines, looper can give you a nice, aggregated web-based browsable report.
+A pipeline that satisfies these criteria is pipestat-compatible, and for these pipelines, looper can give you a nice, web browsable report of results.
 It can also help you manage job status of your runs.

 To demonstrate, let's use a modified version of our `count_lines` pipeline that has been made pipestat-compatible.